zacharek/labirynth-game/README.md

 ## Currently working on
 + Movement interia
 + Fixing animation not stopping when player velocity is 0
-+ Proper scaling of character on different resolutions

 ## Upcoming features
 + New UI and textures